srijan110/quinn-robot/README.md

 # Quinn Robot

 I build this for my 2025 science exhibition.
-I build this with a challenge that I have to build this without the help of chatgpt or any other ai assistant for this in making of this project.
+I build this with a challenge that I have to build this without the help of chatgpt or any other ai assistant in making of this project.

+This is a Bipedal Humanoid Robot with a with a webpage where we could control the robot and ask any question which is answered through a Minstral LLM.
+It could also take pictures through the Pi Camera.

 In this project I had to learn to learn how to use CAD Software.
-And during that time I was in Grade 9th so I need to learn Maths (Trignometry).
+And during that time I was in Grade 9th so I need to learn Maths (Trignometry, Forward-Kinematics, Backward-Kinematics).
 And also how to solder.

 I had to create this project in the budget of Rs.10,000.
 But I got little overbudget.
 Mostly the reason was that I didn't have any tool for this project and those tools was bought from the project budget.